REVIEW: Godzilla - King of Monsters

 And the script for King of Monsters does not live up to its ambitious premise.

-I dunno.
-I guess I liked the movie okay.
+but I guess I liked the movie okay.

 Ghidorah looks rad as always, Millie Bobby Brown and Ken Watanabe show the heck up to work, as always, and I fell in love with the more creative action sequences (that I won’t spoil because they’re the main reason to see a movie like this), as always.